Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Today, people in rich countries consume an average of 16 tons of minerals, ores, fossil fuels and biomass products per year.
 In some countries, this figure is 40 tons.
-At the same time, one average Indian consumes only 4 tons.
+At the same time, the average Indian consumes only 4 tons.

-The UN calls for immediate freezing of consumption in rich countries and a serious rethinking of investment in technological, financial and social innovations.
-"People are convinced that the ecological price we pay for economic wealth is an inevitable evil.
-We can no longer and should not act as if there was no compromise, "UNEP Executive Director Achim Steiner cries.
+The UN is calling for an immediate freeze on consumption in rich countries and a serious rethink of investing in technological, financial and social innovation.
+“People are convinced that the environmental price we pay for economic wealth is a necessary evil.
+We can no longer and must not act as if there is no trade-off,” cries UNEP Executive Director Achim Steiner.